pyae-pyae-phyo/Short-term-electricity-load-forecasting-using-long-short-term-memory/README.md

 ## Future Work

-I will try on the new input structure more.
-The model will be trained on many datasets (up to 5years) and will be used consumption energy later on.
+- Try on the new input structure more.
+- Train the model using more datasets (up to 5 years)
+- Use consumption energy (MWh) instead of net peak (MW)
+- Implement the model to reduce error in December
+- Apply another deep learning technique

 ## References